jnwatson/py-lmdb/README.md

 This is a universal Python binding for the LMDB ‘Lightning’ Database.

+# py-lmdb Has a New Maintainer!

+Hi.
+My name is Nic Watson.
+With lots of help from David, I'm taking over maintenance of py-lmdb.
+Please be patient as we work out the details of the handover.

 See [the documentation](https://lmdb.readthedocs.io) for more information.

 ### CI State: UNIX